devwaseem/XcodeTheme/README.md

 ~/Library/Developer/Xcode/UserData/FontAndColorThemes
 ```

-3. Copy the file `SundellsColors.xccolortheme` into the above folder.
+3. Copy the file `Rich.xccolortheme` into the above folder.

-4. Download the latest release of Source Code Pro from [its repo](https://github.com/adobe-fonts/source-code-pro).

-5. Unzip the font archive and move the files in the `TTF` folder to `~/Library/Fonts`.

-6. Should've used the install script, right? 😉

-## Attributions

-This Xcode theme is the result of years of tweaks and modifications to some version of a "Solarized" theme.
-I have no idea where I got the
-original material for this theme from, but if you recognize some aspect of this theme as coming from something you made, feel free to open
-an issue and I'll gladly add attributions to you 🙂
+4. Open Xcode preferences `⌘ + ,` and select the `Rich` theme